RichardCoffee/privacy-my-way/README.md

 ## FAQ

 See the [GitHib Wiki](https://github.com/RichardCoffee/privacy-my-way/wiki).
 Open an issue if you can't find the info you need.
+Please.

 ### Contributions